Major overview

 The sustainability of human life on earth depends on the health and function of our natural environment, which requires a deep understanding of environmental systems and the practical skills to manage them.

-As an Advanced Science student, you’ll be part of a community of excellence comprising students from Curtin’s 13 Advanced Science majors, who come together to participate in interdisciplinary STEM projects, exchange ideas and enhance each other’s learning and networks.
-You’ll also benefit from engagement with research leaders, industry experts and specialised workshops in entrepreneurship, leadership and communication.
+As an Advanced Science student, you’ll be part of a community of excellence made up of peers from other Advanced Science majors – you'll come together to work on STEM projects, exchange ideas and support each other’s learning and networks.

 Environmental Science graduates can expect diverse career opportunities.
 Globally, they are increasingly required to help with the sustainable management of resources; preservation of critical biodiversity, habitats and ecosystems; and mitigation of damage from climate change, pollution, urbanisation and industry activities.
 In Western Australia, the growth in environmental careers will continue to be driven by the needs of the resources, energy and agricultural industries.